French Communist Party

 The French Communist Party (Parti communiste français, /fr/, PCF) is a communist party in France.
 The PCF is a member of the Party of the European Left.

-The PCF was founded in 1920 by Marxist–Leninist members of the French Section of the Workers' International (SFIO) who supported the Bolsheviks in the 1917 Russian Revolution.
+The PCF was founded in 1920 by Leninist members of the French Section of the Workers' International (SFIO) who supported the Bolsheviks in the 1917 Russian Revolution.
 It became a member of the Communist International, and followed a Marxist-Leninist line under the leadership of Maurice Thorez.
 In response to the threat of fascism, the PCF joined the socialist Popular Front which won the 1936 election, but it did not participate in government.
 During World War II, it was outlawed by the occupying Germans and became a key element of the Resistance.
 The PCF participated in the provisional government of the Liberation from 1944 to 1947, but for the next 30 years was excluded from government despite consistently winning more than 20 percent of the vote in elections.
 It fell behind the Socialist Party in the 1970s, though entered government early in François Mitterrand's presidency (1981–1984) and participated in the Plural Left cabinet led by Lionel Jospin (1997–2002).

 From 2009, the PCF was a leading member of the Left Front (Front de gauche), alongside Jean-Luc Mélenchon's Left Party (PG).
 During the 2017 presidential election, the PCF supported Mélenchon's candidature; however, tensions between the PCF and Mélenchon's movement, La France Insoumise, have led the two parties to campaign separately for the general elections.
 Although its electoral support has declined in recent decades, the PCF retains a strong influence in French politics, especially at the local level.
 In 2012, the PCF claimed to have had 138,000 members, 70,000 of whom had paid their membership fees.